Shafiqul Alam: Appointment as press secretary

 In August 2024, Shafiqul Alam was appointed as the press secretary to the chief adviser of Bangladesh, Muhammad Yunus.
 His appointment was confirmed through a gazette notification by the Ministry of Public Administration.

+Return to Journalism

+On 17 February 2026, the interim government’s press wing concluded its official duties following the swearing-in of the newly elected government.
+After completing his tenure as Press Secretary to the Chief Adviser, Alam returned to his previous career in journalism.
+He announced via a Facebook post that he had joined the newly launched English-language daily The Daily Wada as its editor.